 About the RACP

-The Royal Australasian College of Physicians (RACP) connects, represents and trains over 15,000 Physicians and 7,500 trainee Physicians in Australia and New Zealand.
+The Royal Australasian College of Physicians (RACP) is the professional medical College of over 15,000 physicians and 7,500 trainee physicians, often referred to as specialists, in Australia and New Zealand.

 A Board of Directors supported by a range of committees and councils governs the RACP.
 Find out more about the Board and Governance and Fellow-led RACP Committees.